Lectio Divina

 John 1:1

-Monks encounter God in a special way in practice of Lectio Divina.
-Lectio Divina or "Holy Reading" in English, is a form of meditative prayer where the monk reads scripture and then allows God to speak to him through the text, which we believe to be the word of God.
-In reading and meditating on the word of God in the scriptures we come more intimately into contact with the nature of God and the desire of God to transmit his love for humanity through his Son Jesus.
+Monks encounter God in a special way in practice of lectio divina.
+Lectio divina or "Holy Reading" in English, is a form of meditative prayer where the monk reads Scripture and then allows God to speak to him through the text, which Christians believe to be the Word of God.
+In reading and meditating on the Word of God in the Scriptures, we come more intimately into contact with the nature of God and the desire of God to transmit his love for humanity through his Son, Jesus.

 Place yourself in a quiet environment.
 Calm your anxieties and thoughts, and acknowledge God’s presence.
 Take deep breaths.
 Let go…